Factbox: U.S. Middle East peace plan prompts some praise, much Arab anger

 “100 years ago, the Balfour Declaration (in which Britain endorsed the establishment of a Jewish homeland in the Middle East) gave 40% of Palestine to the Israelis, and today the Trump Declaration presented the rest of Palestine to the Israeli enemy.”

-JON ALTERMAN, DIRECTOR OF THE MIDDLE EAST PROGRAM AT THE CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES, WASHINGTON

-“The point isn’t to find a middle ground.
-The point is to move on.
-The point is to put a pin in the Israeli-Palestinian conflict and to say we are moving on ...
-This is an argument that there is no peace to be made and that it’s silly to continue to penalize the Israelis.”

-Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence
+Reporting by Reuters bureaux, Compiled by Timothy Heritage; Editing by Janet Lawrence and Toby Chopra